From Coast to Castle: 7 days driving Northern Ireland’s spectacular Causeway Coastal Route

 Day 7: Limavady, Roe Valley Country Park, Derry~Londonderry

 By touring the Causeway Coastal Route in a campervan, you will find yourself either gazing at some of the world’s more impressive natural wonders or living a journey back in time.
-With 8 different models to suit all kinds of tastes and budgets, hire a campervan with Bunk Campers from only £55 per day this spring or from £35 per day in low season.
+With 8 different models to suit all kinds of tastes and budgets, hire a campervan with Bunk Campers from only £45 per day.
 Your Bunk Camper will provide all the perks of home at a car rental fare!

 For more information and booking, please fill the contact form or use the online booking engine.
 Don’t forget to follow Bunk Campers on Facebook and Twitter to be updated on the latest promotions, travel routes and tips!